 There is a vast amount of information on the Internet for health care professionals treating patients they suspect may be victims of domestic violence or sexual assault.
 The following links offer a helpful place to start.
 Please feel free to Contact Us with any additional questions.

-For Survivors: If you are victim of domestic violence and you have injuries to your head, face, neck or teeth as a result of the violence, or you have scars or need other reconstructive surgeries due to injuries you received, you may qualify for free surgery from The Rose Fund.
+For Survivors: If you are victim of domestic violence and you have injuries to your head, face, neck or teeth as a result of the violence, or you have scars or need other reconstructive surgeries due to injuries you received, you may be able to get connected to a doctor through the National Coalition Against Domestic Violence's Cosmetic and Reconstructive Support Program.
 Another free program that assists men and women in need of dental work due to domestic violence is the 1-800-Dentist Give Back a Smile Program.

 If you are interested in learning more about legal requirements and guidelines for healthcare professionals working with victims of domestic violence and sexual assault, the following links might be helpful: